-The City also offers workshops, educational programs, and other services to support waste reduction in partnership with local organizations, such as the Solana Center for Environmental Innovation, I Love a Clean San Diego, and BCK Programs.
+The City also offers workshops, educational programs, and other services to support waste reduction in partnership with local organizations, such as the Solana Center for Environmental Innovation, I Love a Clean San Diego, and Encinitas schools.
 Some of the many City-funded initiatives include a compost bin subsidy program and an annual Zero Waste Fair.
 To learn more about the City's Zero Waste programs, visit the City's website.
 The City also supports at-home management of organics waste (yard waste and food scraps) through educational workshops and subsidies to purchase compost and worm bins.
 Yard waste is also collected curbside by EDCO and processed into usable mulch.

-In early 2021, curbside collection of food and green waste, also known as organic waste, will be available to Encinitas residents by conveniently using their green roll-out containers.
-EDCO is building an anaerobic digestion (AD) facility, which will convert food scraps, green waste, and soiled paper products into valuable end-products.
-Anaerobic digestion uses microorganisms to breakdown organic material into "digestate" and renewable natural gas (RNG).
-Digestate is rich in nutrients that can be used as fertilizer for crops and RNG can be used to fuel trucks or for energy, displacing the need for fossil fuels.
+Regional efforts are underway to enable large-scale, comingled yard and food waste collection to be processed at a future anaerobic digestion facility.
+Anaerobic digesters use microorganisms to breakdown material into "digestate" and renewable natural gas (RNG) in an air-tight environment that eliminates the release of methane.
+Digestate is an end product rich in nutrients that can be used as fertilizer for crops.
+RNG can be used to fuel trucks or for energy, displacing the need for fossil fuel.